Notes on the Geography of The Western United States: Oahu 2: Honolulu

 I know: you'd prefer Collection, with apartments running about $775 a square foot.

 When all else fails, you should get a job naming these buildings.
-You'd do a better job than whoever's doing it now.

 The highrises aren't just downtown, either.
 We've jumped seven miles west to the Lele Pono building near Pearlridge Community Park.
 We're about half a mile from Pearl Harbor, which you might have guessed if you knew Hawaiian.
 Why?
 Because "Lele Pono" means "fly right."